TooCoolLa/GigaSLAM/README.md

 ### Update Log

-[2025/05/26] Fixed several issues including config files and submodule problems; refactored the code to reduce unnecessary memory allocations and improve thread-level parallelism; restructured parts of the underlying logic; updated the content of the paper, added some experiments and visualizations, and improved the writing of the article.
+[2025/05/26] Fixed several issues including config files and submodule problems; refactored the code to reduce unnecessary memory allocations and improve thread-level parallelism; restructured parts of the underlying logic of the code; updated the paper, added some experiments and visualizations, and improved the writing of the article.

 ##  Setup, Installation & Running